alldritt/LNSTemplateChooser/README.md

 ## iWork as a Starting Point

-Apple's iOS iWork apps have quite complex template choosers because of the wide range of templates they offer.
+Apple's iOS iWork apps (circa iOS 13) have quite complex template choosers because of the wide range of templates they offer.
 The initial template view is a "grouped" arragement of templates targetting different tasks.
 Each group has a Show All action which takes you to a simpler view displaying the templates available for a particular group.

 ![iWOrk Template Chooser](Assets/iWorkTemplateChooser.png)

 ## Phase I

 I've begin with the simpler "Show All" template chooser view.
 This is a farily simple UICollectionView displaying a thumbnail and title for each template.
 I've focised on mimicing the iWork look and functionality as much as I can.

+My goal is to create a view controller you can easily integrate into a iOS document-based application to create new documents.

 Here's where I am so far.